Sold out Bright Nights annual 5k road race to begin

 “The Bright Nights 5K Road Race has earned the distinction of being Springfield’s favorite race,” said Judy Matt, Spirit of Springfield President.
 “Runners come from well beyond Springfield to participate.”

-Bright Nights itself is closed to cars tonight due to the race, and will also be closed tomorrow.
+Awards will be presented to the top runners in each age bracket of the race.
+Bright Nights itself is closed to cars Monday night due to the race, and will also be closed Tuesday night.
 It is expected to reopen on Wednesday night.